mlebkowski/aterian/Readme.md

 Look how the creation of SUT changes — the existing deps are now passed to additional updaters, not much changes.

+## Moving the guards

+Each of the sales channel implementation will have a guard at the top.
+We’ll exit early if the channel is not supported for a given product.
+We could be tempted to extract this guard and use a decorator pattern, and have a factory to put it all together… I will implement that just as a showcase, but it has its downsides, and I think the final code would lack readability.
+If I made such decision IRL, I would leave a similar comment in review.

+Let’s add some negative constraints, because we are not really testing whether website is updated for allegro products and vice versa.
+That’s great: test fails before I decorate the website updater with a guard.

+We’ve combined the updater logic with the guard decorator using a factory.
+It’s placed in the `Application` layer, but we have a strong argument to claim that this is domain logic, but let’s not dive into that right now.

+And finally, since the strong type on `WebsiteUpdater` is no longer valid (it’s wrapped with in a guard), let’s go all the way in and remove the allegro updater requirement and expect a generic list of updaters.